 - Pushing through your right foot into the floor, extend your knee to return to the standing position.
 Now repeat on the opposite side.

-- Aim for three sets of 8 to 10 reps each.
+Aim for three sets of 8 to 10 reps on each side.

 4. Dumbbell Frog Pumps

-The frog pump is an excellent movement to include in your inner thigh dumbbell exercises list.
-It works out your butt, thighs, hamstring, hips, lower back, and core muscles at the same time.
+The frog pump is an excellent movement to include in your inner thigh dumbbell exercises list, as it works out your butt, hamstrings, hips, lower back, and core at the same time.

-It activates your adductor muscles from a different angle and helps increase solidity and flexibility in your lower body muscles.
+It involves lying on your back with the soles of your feet together and knees splayed outward, resembling a frog’s legs.
+The movement activates the adductor muscles from a different angle and helps increase solidity and flexibility in your lower body muscles.

 You can alternate frog pump with other exercises to train your legs effectively, especially the gluteus maximus and adductors.